Duo Restore for Android

 Recovering Third-Party Accounts

-2. From your new Android device, download version 3.28 or newer of the Duo Mobile App from the Google Play Store.
+1. From your new Android device, download the latest Duo Mobile app from the Google Play Store.
+Be sure to install the app published by Duo Security LLC.

-4. Tap Get My Account Back from the welcome screen.
+3. Tap I have existing accounts from the welcome screen.

-6. If Duo Mobile finds a valid backup in your Google Drive, it restores your previoulsy backed-up accounts.
-If your backup included third-party accounts, enter your recovery password when prompted.
+5. If Duo Mobile finds a valid backup in your Google Drive, it restores your previously backed-up accounts.
+If your backup includes third-party accounts, enter your recovery password when prompted.

 When you return to the accounts list after a successful third-party accounts restore, you'll be able to tap your third-party accounts to generate passcodes for logging into those services.

 Note that this doesn't reconnect your Duo-protected accounts.
-You'll still need to perform the steps above before you can use those accounts to log in to Duo-protected services with Duo Push or Duo Mobile passcodes.
+You'll still need to perform the Duo-protected account recovery steps before you can use those accounts to log in to Duo-protected services with Duo Push or Duo Mobile passcodes.

 Recovering Duo-Protected Accounts

-1. From your new Android device, download the latest Duo Mobile App from the Google Play Store.
+1. From your new Android device, download the latest Duo Mobile app from the Google Play Store.
+Be sure to install the app published by Duo Security LLC.

 2. Open the Duo Mobile app on your new device.

-3. Tap Get My Account Back from the welcome screen.
+3. Tap I have existing accounts from the welcome screen.

-4. Select the Google account you used when initially setting up Duo Restore.
+4. Duo Mobile will check for a previous backup in Google Drive.
+Select the Google account you used when initially setting up Duo Restore.

-5. If account information is found, you will then see the accounts on the Duo Restore screen and in your main accounts list, but with a Reconnect button instead of the key button used to generate passcodes.
+5. If account information is found, you will then see the accounts on the Duo Restore screen and shown as disabled in your main accounts list, with a Reconnect action.

-6. Tap Reconnect next to your Duo account in the main accounts list.
+6. Tap Reconnect below a Duo account in the main accounts list.

 7. Log in to the Duo-protected application selected by your IT administrator.